Is There Life After Retirement?

 Fact #3 about Marti Wukelic

 I am white.
 I look white, I “talk” white.
 I sound like what people think White Americans sound like.
-I have never, not once, in my life have had to endure what my grandparent or my past/current/and probably future Black, Hispanic, Asian, Indian, etc friends have had to endure.
-Never. (side note #3: as a woman I’ve had to deal with some crap but not too much.
-Plus, making it as a female hotel restaurant manager in the 80s went a LONG way to learning to handle that)
+I have not in my life endured what my grandparent or my past/current/and probably future Black, Hispanic, Asian, Indigenous, etc friends have had to endure.
+Never. (side note #3: as a woman I’ve had to deal with some crap but not as much as those who came before me.
+Plus, making it as a female hotel restaurant manager in the 80s went a LONG way to learning to handle that, lol.)

 Thanks for reading.
 Comments aren’t necessary; this is just for you to think about.